 This isn’t because I somehow never grew up with or made false assumptions, because I have.
 It certainly is not because I have a superior intellect or, for that matter, not (I hope) because I might have an inferior one.
 I have found investigating these realities, made to seem scandalous by critics, not only enjoyable and mentally stimulating but also quite faith promoting at times.
-So why haven’t I and many others like me been shaken by new information or new claims?
+So what is the difference between the Saints who are shaken and those who aren’t shaken by new information or new claims?

 • The false dichotomy between faith and reason

 What makes virtually all of the critic’s challenges red herrings is that they focus on issues that are nonessential to the gospel plan, diverting us from the relevant issues.
-They are, however, presented in a way that makes them appear to be relevant and can be very persuasive.
 Years before the Internet, I had a very intelligent friend on the “fringe” ask me what I thought of the Adam-God Doctrine.
 I told him that for me it was an interesting mental and intellectual exercise to figure out.
 He looked at me incredulously and asked how I could consider so lightly a topic that the scriptures took so seriously.
 “Didn’t Jesus say it is Eternal Life to Know God?” he asked.
 I said, “Knowing God is not about knowing which name he may be called or how he came to be God.
 It is only about knowing and acquiring his attributes to become like him.”
 So it really didn’t matter whether Brigham Young was right or wrong on this issue or what we conclude about it.

-When the critics attack the Book of Abraham, they usually criticize how the book came to be, challenging things that neither side can prove.
+When the critics attack the Book of Abraham, they usually criticize how we got the book, challenging things that neither side can prove.
 In the process, they assume that what Egyptologists knew ten years ago is all we know today or will ever be known.
-Their concerns are not about the book’s contents and real message.
-They avoid the spiritual realities and the evidences supporting it from comparisons of the new doctrines and information revealed in the text to ancient extra-biblical accounts not known by Joseph Smith.
+Their concerns are rarely about the book’s contents and real message.
+They avoid the spiritual realities and the comparisons of the new doctrines and information revealed there to ancient extra-biblical accounts not known by Joseph Smith.

 This issue is probably the most difficult to understand.
-It is the question that causes concern when Church leadership issues policy changes or speculate with their strong opinions about unrevealed reasons for things.
+It involves a paradigm that causes concern when Church leadership issues policy changes or when some of them speculate with their strong opinions about unrevealed reasons for things.
 The “Mormon Challenges” involved here, for instance, are the changes in policy on plural marriage, on blacks holding the priesthood, or even the positions people expect the Church to change like gay marriage and women holding the priesthood.

-Also, what needs to be understood to avoid these difficult ordeals with cognitive dissonance is that none of these issues of changing policy has anything to do with what we need to know to come unto Christ or become more like God.
+Also, what needs to be understood to avoid these difficult ordeals with cognitive dissonance is that none of these issues of changing policy has anything to do with what we need to know to come unto Christ or become more like him.
 And isn’t that the mission of the church?
-No official doctrines have changed.
+No doctrines have changed.
 It has only been policy or implementation of doctrine based on circumstances at the time that have changed.
 Even the policy on withholding the priesthood from blacks has never been admitted to be wrong.
 Only the assumptions of why and when.
-It is the very reason for and advantage of ongoing revelation that causes people to doubt.
 A big cause of this problem is pride.
 We get so invested in our theory or assumption that if the brethren act in a way that challenges it, they must be wrong.

 Many critics believe that when the brethren encourage us to choose faith over doubt, they are using a straw man argument.
-They believe the real question is faith vs. reason, not doubt.
+Their position is faith vs. reason, not doubt.
 They teach that reasoning from empirical evidence experienced through the five senses is the only way of discerning truth.
-They reject the spiritual realities, which believers see as just as relevant to discerning truth.
-It is true that some believers find it comforting that since they have faith, they don’t have to bother with all the mental labor involved in logic and reason.
+They reject the spiritual realities that believers see as just as relevant to discerning truth.
+It is true that some people find it comforting that since they have faith, they don’t have to bother with all the mental labor involved in logic and reason.
 Those people truly are relying on “blind faith”.
-That is not the kind of faith encouraged or even commanded by Joseph Smith, his successors, or scripture.
+That is not the kind of faith encouraged and even commanded by Joseph Smith, his successors, or scripture.